 Sports and Games

 Boyaca Battle Day, Aug.
 7: Colombia's independence day.

 Christmas, Dec.
 25: In evangelical families, parents generally give gifts to their children during a special Christmas supper, which includes a special custard called natilla and donuts, called buñuelos, along with other sweet foods.

-Visit the Compassion blog and read about Christmas in Colombia.
+Visit the Compassion blog to read posts about Christmas in Colombia and traditional Christmas traditions and celebrations in Colombia.

 Football (soccer) is Colombia's main sport, with major league games played throughout the year.
 Tennis is popular; most hotels have facilities.
 Mountain climbing begins 30 miles east of Santa Marta, with peaks of up to nearly 19,000 feet.
 A major cycle race, the Tour of Colombia, takes place every March and April.
 Boxing and bullfighting (the latter at Bogotá, Cali, Medellín, Manizales and Cartagena) are also popular sports.
 Golf clubs allow visitors to use their facilities, and good skiing can be found on the slopes of Nevado del Ruiz (17,700 feet), 30 miles from Manizales.

 Colombians make juice from every fruit, including watermelon, cantaloupe, pineapple and papaya.
 They serve the juice with a plato typical (typical plate), which includes pork or beef, rice and potatoes, guacamole and fruit.

 - ¿Como le va?
 (How's it going?)